 - 6 points

-Students are able to (1) analyse the operational characteristics of a range of chemical, electrical and pumped hydro energy storage technologies; (2) compare the energy density of available chemical and electrical storage methods; (3) describe current and future trends in battery storage, including lithium-based technologies and fuel cells; (4) select an energy storage system for practical applications based on operational, financial, social and environmental constraint; and (5) discuss the role of electrical energy storage systems in the context of general energy resources and their future development trend.
+Students are able to (1) analyse the operational characteristics of a range of chemical, electrical and pumped hydro energy storage technologies; (2) compare the energy density of available chemical and electrical storage methods; (3) describe current and future trends in battery storage, including lithium-based technologies and fuel cells; (4) select an energy storage system for practical applications based on operational, financial, social and environmental constraint; and (5) discuss the role of energy storage systems in the context of general energy resources and their future development trend.

 - Unit Coordinator(s)

-- Professor Michael Johns and Dr Wen Lei
+- Professor Michael Johns

 - Unit rules

-the Masters of Professional Engineering (Chemical Engineering)
+or 62550 Master of Professional Engineering (Chemical Engineering specialisation

-- Advisable prior study:
+- Advisable prior study

 - ENSC3006 Chemical Process Thermodynamics